 Keep out of reach of children, do not ingest.
 Store away from direct sunlight, store below 30 degrees.

 Key Chemical Constituents:

 Brown to yellowish brown in colour, viscous (honey like) consistency, and a whiskey, woody aroma.

 Other Common Names:

 Buddha Wood, Bastard Sandalwood, False Sandalwood.

 Natural Occurrence in Australia:

-A small tree to 10 metres found in the drier inland regions of Queensland, New South Wales and South Australia.
+A small tree up to 10 metres, it is found in the drier inland regions of Queensland, New South Wales and South Australia.

 There are recordings of indigenous people using this plant for its antibacterial qualities and to treat cuts and sores.